th2-net/th2-conn-generic/conn-ntg/README.md

 # User newPassword
 newPassword: ""

-# If true client sends heartbeat (response or timeout heartbeat).
+# If true, the client sends a heartbeat (response or timeout heartbeat).
 autosendHeartbeat: true

 # Version of the messages used in session.
 messageVersion: 1

+# Incativity service timeout in seconds after which service will be shout down automatically.
+If 0 - do not shoutdown service.
 idleTimeout: 0

+# Send 'Logon' message at service startup
 doLoginOnStart: true

 # Reconnect will be executed with the specified timeout in milliseconds if service has lost the connection.